amazon-ion/ion-docs/rfcs/inline_symbols.md

 others rely on the distinction between the types for their business logic.
 Providing this encoding ensures that a symbol value can be written as cheaply as a string value in any use case.

-#### `0xF4`: Inline symbol structs
+#### `0xF4`: Structs with inlineable field names

-Inline symbol structs are structs whose field names can be encoded as either symbol IDs or inline text.
+Structs with inlineable field names can encode their field names as either symbol IDs or inline text.
 The encoding need not be homogenous; some fields can use symbol IDs while others use inline text.

 Inline symbol structs have a type descriptor byte of `0xF4`.
 A `Length` field containing the number of bytes in the struct's representation must always follow the type descriptor byte.

-Inline symbol struct field names are encoded as a `VarInt` (not a `VarUInt`).
+Inlineable field names are encoded as a `VarInt` (not a `VarUInt`).
 The sign bit is used to indicate whether the field name has been encoded as a symbol ID or as inline text.